Code-Institute-Submissions/MP1-2/README.md

 - [Balsamiq](https://balsamiq.com/)
   - The software used to create the project's wireframes.
 - [Bootstrap](https://getbootstrap.com/)
-  - Open-source CSS framework used to create the some layout features in the project.
+  - Open-source CSS framework used to create some layout features in the project.
 - [Google Fonts ](https://en.wikipedia.org/wiki/CSS)
   - Font families library used to provide the fonts "Roboto" and "Nunito".
 - [Font Awesome](https://fontawesome.com/)